learn-co-curriculum/phrg-intro-to-ruby-iterators/README.md

 ## Resources

 <p class='util--hide'>View <a href='https://learn.co/lessons/intro-to-ruby-iterators'>Intro to Ruby Iterators</a> on Learn.co and start learning to code for free.</p>

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-intro-to-ruby-iterators/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-intro-to-ruby-iterators/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.
 <p data-visibility='hidden'>PHRG Intro To Ruby Iterators</p>